 Panic Attacks And Anxiety Disorders

-Panic attacks and anxiety disorder have biological and psychological causes in common.
+Panic attacks and anxiety disorder both have biological and psychological causes.
 There are many forms of anxiety.
 While some are related to stressful events, others seem to occur for no apparent reason.
 However, every effect has a cause.
 The causes of anxiety will vary from person to person.
 It is well-established that genetic variations, nutrient deficiencies, and dietary toxins all contribute to imbalances in brain chemicals (neurotransmitters).
-This is probably the reason why antidepressants and other anti-anxiety medications only treat ~40% of cases.

 Definition of Anxiety Disorders